Safet5/espvoice-documentation/docs/source/tutorial.rst

 Learn Wake Word
 ---------------

 A wake word is a phrase that triggers ESPVoice to wake up and start listening for the user's voice command.
 When ESPVoice is powered up for the first time, the wake word learning process will begin.
-Users will be instructed to speak the wake word three times to complete the learning process and activate the device.
+Users will be instructed to speak the wake word two times to complete the learning process and activate the device.

 To manually retrain or change the wake word, follow these steps: